 Entrance Fee: Free for the Basilica, €6 ($6.5) to visit the dome

 Getting there: The best way to get to the Sacre Coeur, especially if you want to avoid climbing the 220 steps leading to it, is to take the funicular close to Place St Pierre.

 Find a centrally located and sustainable hotel in Paris

 The Colosseum, Rome (Italy)

 The Colosseum is a perfect example of one of those historic European landmarks that continues to inspire and contribute to the story of the city where it is located in this case beautiful Rome.
-This iconic oval amphitheatre was built over 2000 years ago to entertain the masses with gladiator contest, mock sea battles and whatever public spectacle the emperor wanted to gift to his people.
+This iconic oval amphitheater in Italy’s capital was built over 2000 years ago to entertain the masses with gladiator contests, mock sea battles, and whatever public spectacle the emperor wanted to gift to his people.

-Surprisingly the structure has withstood both the gruelling test of time as well as nature (earthquakes).
-Over the centuries it served various purposes ranging from amphitheatre to quarry yet somehow 2000 years later it remains mostly in tact and is without a doubt one of the most famous European buildings!
-There are so many landmarks in Italy to choose from, it was hard to stick to just one.
-If you have more time on your European roadtrip I would definitely recommend spending a little more time in Italy to discover more landmarks!
+Surprisingly the structure has withstood both the grueling test of time as well as nature (earthquakes).
+Over the centuries it served various purposes ranging from the amphitheater to quarry yet somehow 2000 years later it remains mostly intact and is without a doubt one of the most famous European buildings!

-- Entrance Fee: €16 (adults).
+Entrance Fee: €16 ($17.5) for adults.
 This ticket includes the Roman Forum and Palatine Hill and is valid for 24 hours.